-Make your own shop more successful with conversion hacking?
-Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/
+Make your own store more successful with conversion hacking?
+Make a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

-Conversion hacker and growth marketing expert Jörg Dennis Krüger got behind the microphone and in this episode tells what conversion hacking means to him and how he got into it.
+Conversion hacker and growth marketing expert Jörg Dennis Krüger got behind the microphone and tells us in this episode what conversion hacking is for him and how he got into it.

 Links and info from this episode:

-Make your own shop more successful with conversion hacking?
-Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/
+Make your own store more successful with conversion hacking?
+Make a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

 TRANSCRIPTION OF THIS EPISODE OF THE PODCAST

 So, welcome to the first episode of the Conversion Hacking Podcast!
-My name is Jörg Dennis Krüger and as my beautiful new voice at reception already said: Yes, I am the conversion hacker.
+My name is Jörg Dennis Krüger and as my beautiful new voice at the reception has already said: Yes, I am the Conversion Hacker.

-I already apologize for this first episode of the podcast, because I'm sure that I'm still doing a lot wrong and a lot of things will somehow not be as perfect as they should be, but I promise I'm working on it!
+I apologize right now for this first episode of the podcast, because I'm sure I'm still doing a lot of things wrong and a lot of things will somehow not be as perfect as they should be, but I promise right now, I'm working on it!

-And this podcast becomes a very important component of your online marketing strategy; because I want to give insight, I want to provide thoughts, I just want to make sure that e-commerce teams, online shop operators, online marketing managers and so on change their thinking.
-Away from this classic, well, somehow bureaucratic marketing thinking, which is still very, very predominant in online marketing: we make plans over four weeks and what do I know and we plan that something goes viral – bullshit.
+And this podcast becomes a very important component of your online marketing strategy; because I want to provide insight, I want to provide thoughts, I just want to make sure that e-commerce teams, that online store operators, that online marketing managers and so on change their thinking.
+Away from this classic, well, kind of bureaucratic marketing thinking, which is also still very, very prevalent in online marketing: we make plans over four weeks and whatnot and we plan for something to go viral - bullshit.

 Ah, I know why I made the podcast explicit.